 U.S. Bank Cash+ card

-You can apply for this card (which has no annual fee) only in U.S. bank branches, but it has some unique features that could give light spenders a leg up.
+This card has some unique features that could give light spenders a leg up.
 You get 5 percent back on the first combined $2,000 each quarter on purchases in two categories of your choice.
 You also get 2 percent back in a category of your choice (gas stations, restaurants or grocery stores).
 You can change these bonus categories every quarter, and one of the 5 percent categories is fast food – which could be a boon for low spenders.
 All other purchases earn 1 percent cash back, and you get a $25 bonus once per lifetime of your account when you redeem $100 or more at once.

 American Express Blue Cash cards

 There are two versions of this card from American Express (a CreditCardForum advertising partner): The Preferred version ($95 annual fee) and the Everyday version (no annual fee).
 Despite the fee, the Preferred version could still work for a low spender, considering it rewards 6 percent back on grocery purchases (compared to 3 percent with the Everyday card) on your first $6,000 in grocery purchases per year (and 1 percent after that).
 If you cook a lot to save money and frequent the grocery store, this card could end up outweighing the annual fee with rewards.